ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) Elongation is inversely proportional to load
+A) Elongation is proportional to load

-B) Elongation is proportional to the square of the load
+B) Elongation is inversely proportional to load

-C) Elongation is proportional to load
+C) There is no relationship between load and elongation

-D) There is no relationship between load and elongation
+D) Elongation is proportional to the square of the load

 ---

-Elongation is proportional to load
+A) Elongation is proportional to load

 ///